mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/FMAR_Programme_Vision_Scope.md

 # FMAR Programme Vision and Scope
 >define all acronyms
->boilerplate text about the vision from UC descriptions document
+>boilerplate text about the vision, include from UC descriptions document

 ## Vision: